Bronze Age Round Cairn and Carved Rock

 OS Maps - Landranger 86 (Haltwhistle & Brampton), Explorer OL5 (The English Lakes: NE Area)

-On the eastern side of the ring of stones there is a carved rock that faces inwards to the cairn.
-Its main design is a central set of 4 concentric rings with 2 sets of 4 concentric ring emerging from the top of the central carving.
-There is another set of eroded rings between these last 2 features.
-Underneath these motifs are 4 upwards pointing chevrons and to the left are a set of grooves, many of which could be natural.
-None of the designs on this rock are easy to see and in some light conditions they are almost invisible - the illustration above is adapted from one by Stan Beckensall.
-There was once another carved stone on the southern edge of the cairn but this has since disappeared.
+On the eastern side of the ring of stones there is a carved rock that faces inwards to the cairn (image below alongside plan adapted from one by Stan Beckensall).
+Its main design is a central set of four concentric rings with two sets of four concentric ring emerging from the top of the central carving.
+There is another set of eroded rings between these last two features.
+Underneath these motifs are four upwards pointing chevrons and to the left are a set of grooves, many of which could be natural.
+None of the designs on this rock are easy to see and in some light conditions they are almost invisible - spot the carvings in the photograph?
+No, me neither.
+There was once another carved stone on the southern edge of the cairn but I'm not sure of its whereabouts now.

 Back to Map | Home

 | Full Glossary | Links | Email: firstname.lastname@example.org